 Destination database service names

-Figure 1-12 shows an Oracle Connection Manager positioned between three Web clients and an Oracle Database server.
-Oracle Connection Manager is configured to allow access to the first two Web clients and to deny access to the third.
-In order for this configuration to work, clients require the JDBC Thin driver.
+Figure 1-11 shows an Oracle Connection Manager positioned between three clients and an Oracle Database server.
+Oracle Connection Manager is configured to allow access to the first two clients and to deny access to the third.

-Although Oracle Connection Manager cannot currently be integrated with third-party firewall products, vendors can package it with their own products in a way that enables this product mix to serve as an application gateway.
+Although Oracle Connection Manager cannot be integrated with third-party firewall products, vendors can package it with their own products in a way that enables this product to serve as an application gateway.

-The connectivity, manageability, scalability, and security features described in this chapter are provided by the following components:
+The connectivity, manageability, scalability, and security features are described in the following sections:

-Oracle Net is a software layer that resides on the client and the Oracle Database server.
+Oracle Net is a software layer that resides on the client and on the Oracle Database server.
 It is responsible for establishing and maintaining the connection between the client application and server, as well as exchanging messages between them, using industry-standard protocols.
-Oracle Net is comprised of two software components:
+Oracle Net has two software components:

 On the client side, applications communicate with Oracle Net foundation layer to establish and maintain connections.
 The Oracle Net foundation layer uses Oracle protocol support that communicates with an industry-standard network protocol, such as TCP/IP, to communicate with the Oracle Database server.